AviatrixSystems/Docs/HowTos/howto_use_custom_iam_role_names_for_2ndary_accounts/howto_use_custom_iam_role_names_for_2ndary_accounts.rst

 |

-Save the 2 IAM role ARNs
+Step 5: Save the 2 IAM role ARNs
 -----------------------------

 + After stack creation has been completed, click [Outputs] tab and copy the 2 ARNs for your roles